pepperpepperpepper/OpenAI-Whisper-AnySoftKeyboard/plan.md

     EmojiUtils/IMEUtil/LocaleTools/ModifierKeyState/Workarounds/XmlUtils/Triple/XmlWriter)
-- Done (2025-12-20): reduced root-package helper sprawl by moving former helpers (`DeleteActionHelper`, `ModifierKeyEventHelper`, `SelectionEditHelper`, `SpecialWrapHelper`, `TerminalKeySender`) into `com.anysoftkeyboard.ime`, and moving wiring hosts into `com.anysoftkeyboard.ime.hosts` (e.g., `AnySoftKeyboard*Host` wrappers).
+- Done (2025-12-20): reduced root-package helper sprawl by moving former helpers (`DeleteActionHelper`, `ModifierKeyEventHelper`, `SelectionEditHelper`, `SpecialWrapHelper`, `TerminalKeySender`) into `com.anysoftkeyboard.ime`, and moving wiring hosts into `com.anysoftkeyboard.ime.hosts` (e.g., `Ime*Host` wrappers).
-- Done (2025-12-20): shrank `AnySoftKeyboard.java` by removing large anonymous action/callback implementations; host wrappers now accept callback value objects and are wired via method references.
+- Done (2025-12-20): shrank `ImeServiceBase` by removing large anonymous action/callback implementations; host wrappers now accept callback value objects and are wired via method references.
-- Done (2025-12-21): extracted `AnySoftKeyboard`’s `onCreate()` wiring into `AnySoftKeyboardInitializer` so the service is primarily a host/orchestrator and wiring changes don’t bloat the entrypoint file.
+- Done (2025-12-21): extracted `ImeServiceBase`’s `onCreate()` wiring into `ImeServiceInitializer` so the service is primarily a host/orchestrator and wiring changes don’t bloat the entrypoint file.
-- Done (2025-12-21): extracted crash-handler wiring (RxJava + default uncaught handler + Chewbacca setup) into `com.anysoftkeyboard.crash.CrashHandlerInstaller` so `AnyApplication` stays an entrypoint host.
+- Done (2025-12-21): extracted crash-handler wiring (RxJava + default uncaught handler + Chewbacca setup) into `com.anysoftkeyboard.crash.CrashHandlerInstaller` so `NskApplicationBase` stays an entrypoint host.
 - Naming scan (signal only): there are currently ~46 production files named `*Utils/*Util/*Helper` across modules.
   - Not all of these are “bad” (many are properly owned inside `com.anysoftkeyboard.ime.*` or `com.anysoftkeyboard.keyboards.views.*`), but they are a strong attractor for “helper sprawl”.